As an Amazon Associate, I earn from qualifying purchases and other affiliate links. I only recommend products I’ve tried or researched.

 I use richer oils for face massage—it helps tools glide better and improves circulation.
 My skin always looks plumper afterward.

-💬 “Facial oils are lipophilic (fat loving), so they effectively penetrate into the dermis to trap in hydration.” — Dr. Clair Chang, MD
+💬 “Facial oils are lipophilic, so they dive deeper into the skin to trap hydration.” — Dr. Clair Chang

 If you’ve been hesitant to try oils, start small.
 Choose one that fits your skin needs and try it at night.
 It may take a little trial and error, but once you find the right one, it can seriously simplify your routine.